wfurney13/FreeDirCLI/README.md

 -- Call the executable with a file path argument and the light mode switch

 `.\fd.exe -l C:\`

+There is an order by switch (-o) to order by size descending

+-- Call the executable with a file path argument and with the order by switch

+`.\fd.exe -o C:\`

+-- Call the executable without a file path argument, with the light mode switch, and with the order by switch

+`.\fd.exe -l -o`

+-- Call the executable with a file path argument, with the light mode switch, and with the order by switch

+`.\fd.exe -l -o C:\`

 <h2>Optional Build and PATH instructions</h2>